 Bandwidth is the amount of data that your site can push and pull across the internet.

 This is the hard drive space your hosting is allocated.
-The actual cPanel install and files do not count towards the amount you are given but all other files such as a WordPress install, site files and emails will all accumulate within this space.
+The actual cPanel install and files do not count towards the amount you are given, but all other files such as a WordPress install, site files and emails will accumulate within this space.

 Most sites generate temporary files to function and load.
-When your disk space quota is completely full those files can’t be generated and the site will often fail to load or function correctly.
-Leaving a buffer of around 20% ensures that the site has enough breathing room to allow for temporary files and the day’s emails for example.
+When your disk space quota is full, you can’t generate those files, and the site will often fail to load or function correctly.
+Leaving a buffer of around 20% ensures that the site has enough breathing room to allow for temporary files and the day’s emails, for example.

-The “Disk Usage” utility inside your cPanel will give a full breakdown of your usage and what specific folders are holding all your data.
-This can be particularly handy if your usage has spiked suddenly or is slowly growing so you can find the culprit which in many cases can be third party automatic backups or cache files.
+The “Disk Usage” utility inside your cPanel will give a full breakdown of your usage and what specific folders hold all your data.
+This can be particularly handy if your usage has spiked suddenly or is slowly growing so you can find the culprit, which in many cases can be third party automatic backups or cache files.